TykTechnologies/tyk-pump/README.md

 }
 ```

-In case that any pump doesn't have a configured timeout, and it takes more seconds to write than the value configured for the purge loop in the `purge_delay` config option, you will see the following message: `Pump PMP_NAME is taking more time than the value configured of purge_delay.
+In case that any pump doesn't have a configured timeout, and it takes more seconds to write than the value configured for the purge loop in the `purge_delay` config option, you will see the following warning message: `Pump PMP_NAME is taking more time than the value configured of purge_delay.
 You should try to set a timeout for this pump.`.

-In case that you have a configured timeout, but it still takes more seconds to write than the value configured for the purge loop in the `purge_delay` config option, you will see the following message: `Pump PMP_NAME is taking more time than the value configured of purge_delay.
+In case that you have a configured timeout, but it still takes more seconds to write than the value configured for the purge loop in the `purge_delay` config option, you will see the following warning message: `Pump PMP_NAME is taking more time than the value configured of purge_delay.
 You should try lowering the timeout configured for this pump.`.

 ### Environment Variables